crs4/ReGaTE/README.md

 2) type `regate template` to generate your `regate.ini` configuration file and fill it with your Galaxy and bio.tools platform settings.
 In particular, you need  (e.g., `galaxy_url_api`, `api_key`, `bioregistry_host`, etc.)

+You can also opt to use the docker image:  `docker pull crs4/regate`.
+Take care to mount appropriate directories to access the configuration file and store metadata.

 ## Getting started